luidimso/pokemon-site/README.md

 ## Introduction
-This project was developed in response to the Delivery Much front-end challenge.
+This project can be viewed [here](https://luidimso.github.io/pokemon-site/).
 The project consists of developing a website to list the generations of Pokémon games and their information using [PokeAPI](https://pokeapi.co/).

 ## Prerequisites